Masieono/led-control/README.md

 # led-control

-Firmware for the ESP32 as an input-receiver module on a Eurorack system.
-The ESP is mounted onto a 10-12hp rack module that accompanies:
-- 3 gate inputs
-- 3 CV inputs
-- stereo audio (or two separate audio signals)
-- USB (for loading image/gif files)
-- Program selection for the led_control
+This program utilizes the [rpi-rgb-led-matrix](https://github.com/hzeller/rpi-rgb-led-matrix) library (among others) to create and control animations on an LED matrix.
+This is meant to run on a Raspberry Pi or similarly capable SBC.

-The input_receive module sends these inputs as serial data to led_control via either a wired serial connection or wireless bluetooth.
+The [input_receive](https://github.com/Masieono/input-receive) module sends inputs as serial data to led_control via either a wired serial connection or wireless bluetooth.

 This data is then used to generate animations on the LED screen.